 The direct method of developing the cash flow statement lists operating cash receipts (e.g., receipt from customers) and cash payments (e.g., payments to employees, suppliers, operations, etc.) in the operating activities section.
 In this section, any interest paid on outstanding debt is also reported along with all income taxes paid.
 Using the direct method, the result is cash receipts minus cash disbursements, and the final figure is net cash flows from operations.

 Issues With the Direct Method

 One of the problems with the direct method is the level of complexity involved with preparing the cash flows statement.
 If your business is small, then listing your cash receipts and cash payments is a simple matter.
 As a business gets larger and larger, imagine for a moment all the cash receipts and cash payments from different sources that would have to be listed.
 The direct method becomes very complex, which is why the majority of companies use the indirect method of developing a cash flow statement.

 Another problem with the complexity of the direct method is that all accounting transactions affect two accounts.
-In addition to the complexity of all the cash transaction you have to deal with if you are using the direct method, each cash transaction affects another account such as inventory, accounts receivable, or others and you have to take into accounts those accounts as well if you are developing the statement of cash flows with the direct method.
+In addition to the complexity of all the cash transactions you deal with using the direct method, each cash transaction affects another account such as inventory, accounts receivable, or others and you have to consider those accounts as well if you are developing the statement of cash flows with the direct method.

 The direct method is also called the income statement method.
 The simplest format of the direct method looks something like this:

 - Cash Payments for Expenses

 - Cash Payment for Income Taxes

 The first two line items, cash flow from revenue and cash payments from expenses, are subject to the problems of complexity discussed above.